How to Install Zoom on Ubuntu (26.04, 24.04, 22.04)

 sudo snap install zoom-client

-Method 3: Install Zoom via Flatpak
+Method 3: Install Zoom on Ubuntu via Flatpak

 sudo apt install flatpak gnome-software-plugin-flatpak